-- 8. The complainant complains about UNMIK's alleged failure to properly investigate the abduction of his son.
-The complainant in essence also complains about the pain and anguish allegedly caused to him by this situation. - 9.
-The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of Mr Miodrag Aritonović, guaranteed by Article 2 of the European Convention on Human Rights (ECHR), and a violation of his own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.
+- 9. The complainant complains about UNMIK's alleged failure to properly investigate the abduction and probable killing of his mother.
+The complainant in essence also complains about the fear, pain and anguish suffered by him because of this situation. - 10.
+The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of Mrs Ljubomirka Đurić, guaranteed by Article 2 of the European Convention on Human Rights (ECHR), and a violation of his own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.